Darleysantana/spaceShooter/README.md

 4. Use the up arrow key to make the spaceship ascend, the down arrow key to make it descend, and the space bar to shoot enemies.
 5. Dodge obstacles and enemies to score points.
 The game ends when the spaceship collides with an obstacle or enemy.

+## Play the Game
+You can play the game by visiting the following link: [Play spaceShooter](https://darleysantana.github.io/spaceShooter/)

 ## Technologies Used
 - HTML5
 - CSS3